nomemory/andreinc-site/_posts/2023-02-01-demystifying-bitwise-ops.md

 # Swapping two numbers

-This type of bitwise trick is generally uncalled for, but it's nice to use when you want to deceive your naive colleagues.
+This bitwise trick is generally uncalled for, but it's nice to use when you want to deceive your naive colleagues.

 Swapping the value of two variables is normally done using an intermediary variable.
 This is one of the first "algorithms" we learn when we start programming: